Displaced aggression: Elephants

 Some solitary adolescent male elephants (10 to 15 years old) were observed bashing vegetation or charging other non-threatening animals in what is thought to be a form of redirected aggression.

 Monkeys

 The behavior has also been observed in monkeys of the rhesus macaques (Macaca mulatta) and vervet and yellow baboon (Papio cynocephalus) species.
 In the case of the rhesus macaques, and vervets, the redirected anger is not toward a random monkey, it is toward a relative of the monkey's opponent.
-In yellow baboons the redirected anger was toward the rival baboon's friends.
-Yellow baboons are known to form long term friendships.
+In yellow baboons (known to form long-term friendships) the redirected anger was toward the rival baboon's friends.

 Cichlid fish

 The behavior has been observed in cichlid fish Julidochromis regani, which is considered a social fish living in groups.
 Observing the fish, researchers noted that after an attack the target fish redirected aggression toward a third party fish, diverting the aggressor's attention toward the third party.
 This behavior was observed in the females of the species.
 The researchers also noted that the redirected aggression did not delay aggression from the original aggressor.
 Their conclusion was that redirected aggression is used to manage conflict in social fish.